 Dropping below full-time enrollment without authorization from an advisor is a serious violation of your F-1 status!

 You are allowed to take online classes to help fulfill your full-time enrollment requirements.
 However, only one online class can count towards your full-time enrollment requirement each semester.
 Additionally, if you are in your final semester, your enrollment may not consist of only online courses.

 If you are a student sponsored by your government or another agency, your sponsor may limit the number of online or hybrid courses that you are allowed to take.
 Make sure to check with your sponsor before registering for any online or hybrid course work to prevent a large bill that your sponsor may not pay.

 Consult with an academic advisor to make sure any courses you take at another school will transfer to WKU and count towards your degree program.

 Incomplete courses from a previous semester may not count towards your full-time enrollment for a current semester.
 Additionally, you may not use incomplete courses to extend your program.
 For F-1 status purposes, your program will be considered completed at the end of your final semester, even if you have an incomplete course.
-Please be sure to speak with an ISO advisor ahead of time if you think you will need a program extension.
+Please be sure to speak with an advisor ahead of time if you think you will need a program extension.